MAD Drama

 SINGING SUGGESTIONS FOR MUSICALS

-Choose a song that shows off the strongest and most secure parts of your vocal range, not one that stretches your voice to its limits.
+Select a song that showcases the strongest and most secure parts of your vocal range, avoiding those that push your voice to its limits.

-Try to find a song from a Broadway musical.
-Go for an upbeat, up tempo (Broadway) number for a comedic musical, perhaps try a more moody (Broadway) ballad for a musical with darker dramatic tones.
-Don’t choose a song from the musical you are auditioning for.
+Find a song from a Broadway musical that aligns with the tone of the audition.
+Opt for an uplifting, high-tempo number for comedic musicals, and consider a more moody ballad for musicals with darker dramatic tones.
+However, refrain from choosing a song from the specific musical for which you are auditioning.

-So many actors focus so much on their singing during a vocal audition that they forget that a song from a musical is very much a sung monologue.
-Almost every character singing a Broadway song is *expressing* something.
-Show that expression in your body, face and voice.
-Avoid standing frozen and glassy-eyed while you try to perfect your notes.
-It’s more interesting to see a performer really expressing the song with some minor vocal imperfections than to hear a perfect voice sing an emotionless tune.
+Many actors focus solely on their singing during a vocal audition, neglecting the fact that a song from a musical serves as a sung monologue.
+Each character singing a Broadway song is conveying emotion.
+Therefore, it is essential to demonstrate expression through your body, face, and voice.
+Avoid standing motionless and vacant while attempting to perfect your pitch.
+A performer who genuinely expresses the song, even with minor vocal imperfections, is more captivating than a perfect voice delivering an emotionless rendition.

 AGE APPROPRIATENESS